dmil/code4policy/commandline/07-homework.md

 	```
 	cat description.txt | slackcat -s -c assignments
 	```
+6. Pipe `output.csv` into `csvstat` and redirect that into a file called `summary.txt`.
-6. You will learn how to submit the output csv via github tomorrow.
+7. You will learn how to submit summary.txt and output.csv via github tomorrow.